 Android Wear 2.0 is coming

-- Ultimate guide to Android Wear 2.0Everything you need to know about Google's new OS
+- Ultimate guide to Android Wear 2.0Everything you need to know about Google's revamped OS

 - Living with Android Wear 2.0Google takes another run-up at its smartwatch platform